Lana Restaurant In The News

 The judges of this particular Iron Chef Competition would rank the dishes based on how creatively each team of Chefs used their special ingredients as part of their dish.
 The main ingredients of Bronze muscadines and green peanuts were supplied by a non-profit food distribution hub, GrowFood Carolina.
 GrowFood Carolina aims to increase the number of foods that are being offered in the restaurants of the local area.

-Each team of chefs had some time to prep their food and then were given around 45 minutes to fully cook and present their food to the judges.
-The Iron Chef Competition was a flurry of activity, as the bronze muscadines were sizzled in the hot skillets.
+Each team of chefs had some time to prep their food, and then they were given around 45 minutes to cook and present their food to the judges fully.
+The Iron Chef Competition was a flurry of activity, as the bronze muscadines were sizzled in the hot skillet.
 Fish such as snapper and cleaned and seared on the hot grills as well.
 There as a huge amount of speed that was being used by the team of Chefs as they tried to finish all of their dishes within the time limit.
-The team of chefs really showed off their culinary skills, as they were under a time sensitive competition.
+The team of chefs showed off their culinary skills, as they were under time sensitive competition.

-After assessing the actual taste of the dishes and creativity of their presentation the judges finally deliberated on which team would deserve to win.
-The main criteria for the Judge's assessment were whether or not each chef team used the dishes in a creative manner when preparing the dishes.
+After assessing the actual taste of the dishes and creativity of their presentation, the judges finally deliberated on which team would deserve to win.
+The main criteria for the Judge’s assessment were whether or not each chef team creatively used the dishes when preparing the dishes.
 The teams were also scored based on their showmanship, seasoning and actual plate presentation as well.

 In the end, John Ondo was on the team that won the competition.
 The dish that they served was praised for the actual creativity that was employed in preparing the simple ingredients of green peanuts.
 This was a very proud moment for the Charleston native.
 Interested parties can sample Chef Ondo’s cooking at Lana restaurant in Charleston.